Nucleon Isovector Axial Form Factors: Nucleon Charges from forward matrix elements

 For $g_S$ and $g_T$, the 3-RD fit reduces to a 2-state fit if $\Delta M_2 (= M_2 - M_1) = 0$, i.e., $M_2 \simeq M_1$.
 This is the case for many of the ensembles as shown in Table~\ref{tab:charge-esc-params}.
-Results given in Eq.~\eqref{eq:summary-charge-3RD} are consistent with those in Eq.~\eqref{eq:summary-charge-2018PRD} indicating that sensitivity to excited state energies is small.
+Results given in Eq.~\eqref{eq:summary-charge-3RD} are consistent with those in Eq.~\eqref{eq:summary-charge-2018PRD} indicating that sensitivity to excited state energies input into the analysis is small.

 Based on the 3-RD fits, which indicate that the data for $g_A$ prefer a low-mass excited state with $\Delta M \approx 2M_\pi$, the 3-RD-$N\pi$ fit defined above, with the mass gaps summarized in Table~\ref{tab:charge-Npi-hard-params}, were performed.
-Charges from this fit are compared with 3-RD and 3$^\ast$-state fits (or 2-state fit for the $g_S$) in Table~\ref{tab:charge} for the thirteen ensembles.
+Charges from this fit are compared with the 3-RD and the 3$^\ast$-state fits (or the 2-state fit for the $g_S$) in Table~\ref{tab:charge} for the thirteen ensembles.
 The $p$-value for many of the 3-RD-$N\pi$ fits are low.
-To stablize the 3-RD-$N\pi$ fits, we increased the width of the priors for $M_2$, however, this still did not lead to stable fits for several ensembles.
+To stabilize the 3-RD-$N\pi$ fits, we increased the width of the priors for $M_2$, however, this still did not lead to stable fits for several ensembles.
+The 3-RD-$N\pi$ results are, therefore, not included in the final analysis.

-A comparison of $g_{A,S,T}$ obtained in Eq.~\eqref{eq:summary-charge-3RD} with recent results obtained by other collaborations is made in Table~\ref{tab:final_Comp}.
-The FLAG has reviewed results prior to 2021~\cite{FlavourLatticeAveragingGroupFLAG:2021npn,FlavourLatticeAveragingGroup:2019iem}.
-Overall, results for $g_A$ and $g_T$ are consistent within five percent and for $g_S$ at ten percent, and the precision will continue to improve steadily.
+Results for $g_{A,S,T}$ in Eq.~\eqref{eq:summary-charge-3RD} are compared with those from other collaborations in Table~\ref{tab:final_Comp}.
+This comparison complements the latest FLAG review that considered results published prior to 2021~\cite{FlavourLatticeAveragingGroupFLAG:2021npn,FlavourLatticeAveragingGroup:2019iem}.
+Overall, results for $g_A$ and $g_T$ from all calculations are consistent within five percent and for $g_S$ at ten percent.
+Their precision will continue to improve steadily as higher statistics data are generated at additional $\{a,M_\pi\}$ points with $M_\pi L \gtrsim 4$.

 Our conclusion is that, with current statistics, fits for the axial charge are more stable with input of $M_0$ and $M_1$ from the 4-state fit to the 2-point function and letting the 3-point function determine $M_2$ (corresponding roughly to the $N \pi$ state), i.e., the 3-RD fit.
-In future works with higher statistics, we intend to continue to investigate whether results from 3-RD and 3-RD-$N\pi$ fits come together as one would expect.
+In future works with higher statistics, we expect results from 3-RD and 3-RD-$N\pi$ fits to come together as the same three states provide the dominant contributions.
+Only the details of their inclusion are different.